 The problem with this type of goal, though, is what about after the race is done?
 Now that you’ve run a marathon, are you going to keep running?
 That is something that you have to figure out for yourself.

-For example, try running a mile every day and within several weeks, you’ll likely drop your mile time significantly.
+But try running a mile every day and within several weeks, you’ll likely drop your mile time significantly.
 Plus, you’ll be putting less pressure on yourself to perform, and it will be more enjoyable.
 Win-win.

 How to Make Successful Goals